HTS Bioinf - Using the vcpipe staging environment

 Monitor the staging environment

-The locations of log files and the port to the webui
+The locations of the log files and the port to the webui

 are defined in the {config}